Conquest of Gallia

 thus favouring trade and other businesses which were supported by a common set of rules;

-he more severely punished the civil servants who extorted bribes to grant
+he punished more severely the civil servants who extorted bribes to grant

 authorizations which were due; his more lasting reform was the introduction of a new calendar (named after him Julian), based